lazorfuzz/python-hacklib/README.md

 # hacklib
-Toolkit for hacking enthusiasts using Python.
+Toolkit for hacking enthusiasts using Python.<br>

-Hacklib is an all-in-one module for hacking enthusiasts.
+hacklib is an all-in-one module for hacking enthusiasts.
 It is currently in its barebones stages.

 Examples of Usage: